-Erasmus+ offers the opportunity for organisations to send vocational education and training (VET) learners to benefit from training, and for staff to give or receive trainings.
+Erasmus+ offers the opportunity for adult education organisations to send or receive adult education staff for teaching assignments, as well as to give or receive training.

 How does it work?

-Organisations wanting to take part in these opportunities can either apply as an individual vocational education organisation, or as part of a "national mobility consortium"; a group of organisations managed by a single coordinating organisation.
+Organisations wanting to take part in these opportunities can either apply as an individual organisation, or as part of a "national mobility consortium"; a group of adult education organisations managed by a single coordinating organisation.

-These organisations fall into one of four main categories:
+These organisations fall into one of three main categories:

-- Applicant Organisations - responsible for applying for and managing the project, but can also act as a sending organisation
+- Applicant Organisations - responsible for applying for and managing the project and also acting as a sending organisation,

-- Sending Organisations - in charge of selecting VET learners/staff to send abroad and managing grant payments,
+- Sending Organisations - an organisation in charge of selecting staff to send abroad and managing grant payments,

-- Receiving Organisations - responsible for receiving VET learners/staff from abroad and offering a study/traineeship programme,
+- Receiving Organisations - responsible for receiving staff from abroad.

-Organisations applying as a consortium must all be based in the same Programme country, and must all be identified at the application stage.
-Consortia must consist of at least three organisations.
+Organisations applying as a consortium must all be based in the same country, and must all be identified at the application.
+All participating organisations must be based in a Programme Country.

 How do you apply?